devhaocui/LeetCode/238ProductOfArrayExceptSelf/idea.md

 are any 0's in the data.
 Keep track of the amount of zeros,
 - If there is a zero then assign all other values to 0 but that value.
 - If there are more than one 0 in the array then assign everything to 0.
 - for the rest we can iterate the each element besides current element to get what we want.
 But this would be O(n^2) time So lets move onto something better.
-- but this is still kind of slow so we're not going to do this.

 ## Solution 2: Using a Prefix Postfix Array